 25 things to do in London with kids for FREE

 There's no getting away from it, kids are expensive!
 And while we're happy to splash the cash when we can in the quest for family fun, we're also rather chuffed when we find an activity that ticks the affordable AND adventure wish list.
-So, if you're on singing from the same song sheet as us, you'll probably want to check out these 25 things to do for FREE in London with kids...
+So, if you're singing from the same song sheet as us, you'll probably want to check out these 25 FREE things to do in London with kids...

 For a magical free activity in London with kids, the Harry Potter filming spots around town, including the wall marked Platform 9 ¾ at King's Cross and Leadenhall Market which was used for parts of Diagon Alley, make for a cracking adventure.